 Cut out your shamrock and gather your paints.

 Drizzle your paint colours on one side of the crease.
-Alternatively, your kids can add generous amounts of paint to the paper with a brush.
+Alternatively, your kids can use a paint brush to add generous amounts of paint to the paper with a brush.
 Note the word generous.
 You need a good amount of paint on the paper.
 Ink blot painting is all about the “squish”.

 Peel your shamrock open to see the symmetrical pattern you’ve made.